 Period basis balancing or period balancing is the usual way to maintain ledgers.
-Accountants, however, can use a running balance to manage ledgers accounts as well.
+However, accountants can also use a running balance to manage ledger accounts.
 Running balance (RB) is the simplest way to manage individual accounts.
 It is the total of the amount present on the debit and credit side, less the previous day’s balance.

 One significant benefit of using RB is that you stay up to date with the balance of that account.
 Your checking account or credit card account may be on a running balance.
 One may also use this balance to maintain individual ledger accounts.

-You may come across a running balance account in your daily life as well, such as your local grocery store, bar, etc. For instance, if you buy food items from a local grocery store, and instead of paying every time you pay some funds regularly or weekly, then that store will likely have an RB account on you.
+You may also come across a running balance account in your daily life, such as your local grocery store, bar, etc. For instance, if you buy food items from a local grocery store, and instead of paying every time, you pay some funds regularly or weekly, then that store will likely have an RB account on you.
 It will record your purchases and the payment you make to know the balance you owe.

 Running Balance Format

 The format of RB is different from the usual T account format that we use for ledgers.
 In this, there is a debit and credit column on the right.
 Also, there is one additional column that shows the balance of that account after each transaction.
 The column for the date and description is on the left.
 There may be other columns depending on the need.

 Below is an example of a running balance amount.